Clydesdale horse: Breed history

+Conservation status

+In the 1990s, numbers began to rise.
+By 2005, the Rare Breeds Survival Trust had moved the breed to "at risk" status, meaning that there were fewer than 1,500 breeding females in the UK, but by 2010 had changed the status back to "vulnerable".

+In 2010, the worldwide Clydesdale horse population was estimated to be 5,000, with around 4,000 in the United States and Canada, 800 in the UK, and the rest in other countries, including Russia, Japan, Germany, and South Africa..
+The same year, the Clydesdale was listed as "watch" by The Livestock Conservancy, meaning that fewer than 2500 horses were registered annually in the USA, and there were fewer than 10,000 worldwide.
+By 2024, the Clydesdale was listed as "threatened" (<1,000 annual US registrations and <5,000 global population).
+According to The Livestock Conservancy, "The North American population of Clydesdale horses had increased steadily for several decades, but a sharp decline began around 2010, prompted by the economic downturn that affected the entire equine market.
+Globally, the breed is well-known, but not common, with an estimated global population of fewer than 5,000 horses."

 Uses

 The Clydesdale was originally used for agriculture, hauling coal in Lanarkshire, and heavy hauling in Glasgow.
 Today, Clydesdales are still used for draught purposes, including agriculture, logging, and driving.
 They are also shown and ridden, as well as kept for pleasure.
-Clydesdales are known to be the popular breed choice with carriage services and parade horses because of their white, feathery feet.
+Clydesdales are known to be the popular breed choice with carriage services and parade horses because of their white, feathered legs.

 Along with carriage horses, Clydesdales are also used as show horses.
 They are shown in lead line and harness classes at county and state fairs, as well as national exhibitions.

 Some of the most famous members of the breed are the teams that make up the hitches of the Budweiser Clydesdales.
-These horses were first owned by the Budweiser Brewery at the end of Prohibition in the United States, and have since become an international symbol of both the breed and the brand.
+The Budweiser Brewery first formed these teams at the end of Prohibition, and they have since become an international symbol of both the breed and the brand.
 The Budweiser breeding programme, with its strict standards of colour and conformation, have influenced the look of the breed in the United States to the point that many people believe that Clydesdales are always bay with white markings.